philip928lin/HydroCNHS/docs/_build/html/_sources/quickstart.rst.txt

 the water deficiency together based on their water rights.
 Namely, their diversion behaviors are not piority-based.
 The agent group will be defined as a single function in a ABM module, which users can define a more detailed interactions among agents in an agent group.
-See Build ABM for more details.
+See :ref:`How to build a ABM module?<How to build a ABM module?>` for more details.

 Following the "Inputs" setting, we will define agent objects created by certain agent classes (defined in ABM modules).
 For example, we create Barney agent